-Data wiping is not as easy as deleting or formatting a storage device (be it a hard drive, SSD, bulk drives, or mobile devices).
-Data deletion or drive formatting does create free space in your device, but that does not ensure destruction of the data.
+Data wiping is not as easy as deleting or formatting a storage device (be it hard drives, SSDs, bulk drives, or mobile devices).
+Data deletion or drive formatting does create free space in your device, but that does not ensure the destruction of the data.
 It simply hides the data files to give you free space for further storage.
 A freely available DIY data recovery software can get the data back after an episode of quick formatting or deletion.

 Types of Data Wiping

-Data wiping process involves overwriting the device with a stream of unintelligible characters, like 0s and 1s, at all user-addressable locations leading to permanent sanitization of the device beyond recovery.
+The data wiping process involves overwriting the device with a stream of unintelligible characters, like 0s and 1s, at all user-addressable locations leading to permanent sanitization of the device beyond recovery.
 The technique is backed by global data overwriting algorithms.
-The most prevalent types of data wiping as defined by various International bodies, like NIST, DoD, includes:
+The most prevalent types of data wiping as defined by various International bodies, like NIST, and DoD, include:

 Another algorithm developed by Peter Gutmann, in 1996, works by overwriting some random values with 35 passes.
 In this kind of data wiping, pseudo values are used for the first and last 4 passes followed by a complex pattern in each pass that lies between the range of 5 to 31.